kyoheiu/shi/README.md

 cargo install --path .
 ```

-And add the following lines to the end of `.bashrc` file.
+And add the preexec hook to your shell config file.

+For bash:

 _bash-preexec required.
 See [https://github.com/rcaloras/bash-preexec](https://github.com/rcaloras/bash-preexec)_